Codesee-io/docs-maps/docs/index.md

 # Overview

 CodeSee Maps creates a customizable and extensible architecture diagram of your codebase that stays updated with every pull request.
-It supports JavaScript, TypeScript, and will soon be compatible with other languages.
+It supports Go, Java, Javascript, Python, Typescript and will soon be compatible with more languages.
 In addition, whenever you make a PR, CodeSee's PR Maps will show a map of your change automatically.

 Begin your journey with CodeSee Maps by following the [User Guide](./installation/).